janbaer/presentations/qa-deployment-with-k8s/qa-deployment-with-k8s.md

 ---

+# {.standout}

+Thank you to David Molnar (Ideas and hints) and Imo Klabun (Providing K8s cluster while developing v1)

 # What we had before

 - 3 independent QA environments
 - 3 cloned Bamboo plans for deploymnent
-- 3 configuration files with fixed host-urls
+- 3 configuration files with fixed host-urls (qa1, qa2, qa3)
 - Docker-compose with 68 containers running inside on each host
+- haproxy for routing (no loadbalancing)
 - Very difficult to add more QA environments
 - Hard to investigate when a feature was not deployed correctly
+- Docker images tagged with **verbu-12345_latest**

 ---